 People enjoy visiting Julian for its laid-back charm and beautiful surroundings, but recommending the best time to visit is hard.

 Fall is its most beautiful season and a good time to sample apples and enjoy a slice of apple pie.
-Unfortunately, with Julian so close to two major cities, it gets so crowded that it loses most of its charm.
+Unfortunately, with Julian so close to two major cities, it gets so crowded that it loses most of its charm during these months.

 Where to Stay

-Lodging options around Julian, California fill up early during the fall, especially during the Apple Festival.
+Lodgings around Julian are limited and fill up early during the fall, especially during the Apple Festival.
 Many places require two-day minimum stays on weekends and holidays, and some charge hefty cancellation and early departure fees.
 Ask about policies before you make a reservation.

 How to Get to Julian, California

-Get there via I-5 (north from San Diego, south of Los Angeles and Orange County) and US 79.
+Get there via Interstate Highway 5 (north from San Diego, south of Los Angeles and Orange County) and US Highway 79.